Eggs are incredibly healthy and versatile, making them a popular food for many.

 However, it's an animal protein that is typically derived from the collagen of pigs and cows.
 If you avoid animal products, agar-agar is a vegan alternative obtained from a type of seaweed or algae.

-Both can be found as unflavored powders in most supermarkets and health food stores.
+Both can be found as unflavored powders in most supermarkets and health food stores or online.

 To replace one egg, dissolve 1 tablespoon (about 9 grams) of unflavored gelatin in 1 tablespoon (15 grams) of cold water.
 Then, mix in 2 tablespoons (30 grams) of boiling water until frothy.